ztrzaska/k8s/README.md

-# Kubernetes web application with mongo database
+# Kubernetes with spring web application and mongo database

 ### Guides